 This is a memory game.
 The first player says something such as, “In grandmother’s purse I found a book.”
 The next player repeats the first player’s object and adds one of her own, like this: “In grandmother’s purse I found a book and her kitten.”
 Alternate turns, repeating all the previous objects and adding a new one of your own each time.

 If this is a lot for your child to remember, you can set a limit on the number of objects per round, plus there are many possible variations on the rules, such as:

 You can adapt the premise to any situation you like, i.e., “I’m going camping and I packed a ____ in my backpack.”
 Be creative and make up your own variation and/or scenario!

-Hide small familiar objects in a sensory bin — a container filled with uncooked pasta, beans, rice, etc. — and have your child use his hands to sift through the bin with his eyes closed (or with a scarf tied around his eyes as a blindfold) to locate and identify them only by feel.
+Hide small familiar objects in a sensory bin — a container filled with uncooked pasta, beans, rice, etc. — and have your child with sensory processing difficulties use his hands to sift through the bin with his eyes closed (or with a scarf tied around his eyes as a blindfold) to locate and identify them only by feel.
 You might hide a stone, large shell, block, spoon, napkin, Lego figure or any small toy, favorite tiny stuffed toy, chalk, coin, craft stick, paper clip, pipe cleaner, pom pom, button, envelope, Q-tip, cardboard cylinder, puzzle piece, straw, sock, googly eye, etc.